spatha0011/spatha_vsd-hdp/Day18/README.md

 **Definition**:
 The time difference between the input signal reaching 50% of its final value and the output reaching 50% of its final value.

-Poor choice of threshold values lead to negative delay values.
-Even thought you have taken good threshold values, sometimes depending upon how good or bad the slew, the dealy might be still +ve or -ve.

 ```text
 Propagation Delay = time(out_thr) - time(in_thr)
 ```